dmarx/bench-warmers/community_traversal_sampling.md

 1. associate each datum with a learnable vector.
 2. use neighborhoods in the vector space of a given `ROOT` datum/batch as "batch communities".
 3. compute an outter gradient to update the learnable vector

+one concern I have with the "learnable vector" idea is that it's unclear to me what the loss function would look like to learn the update procedure.
+Maybe RL would fit well here where the model could learn it's own search procedure for traversing the data space.
+Maybe reward could be a function of gradient magnitude?
+Favor search directions where the model learns more.
+How to balance with catastrophic forgetting?

+a simple "learnable vector" would be to just use the network activations (possibly constrained to a particular layer). expanding on this, could create different graphs based on similarities across different layers, e.g. each layer gets its own nearest-neighbors graph.